What’s the Difference Between Light Roast vs Dark Roast Coffee and Which Is Best for Office Delivery?

-This Ain't a Celebrity Roast
+What Makes the Best Office Coffee Service?
+This Ain’t a Celebrity Roast

 Light, Medium, Dark; breakfast, espresso, cinnamon; Italian, French, Vienna.
 These are all common roast types that you might find on any old bag of coffee.
 Essentially it means how long a green bean has been exposed to heat and cooked.